RI-SE/smirk/docs/Data Management Specification.md

 - DAT-REL-REQ6: Pedestrians included in data samples shall be of a type that may appear in the ODD.
 - DAT-REL-REQ7: All data samples representing non-pedestrian OOD objects shall be of a type that may appear in the ODD.

 Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof *et al.* (2020) for the SMIRK ODD.
 DAT-REL-REQ5 is added based on the corresponding fundamental restriction of the ODD of the SMIRK MVP.
-DAT-REL-REQ7 restricts data samples providing negative examples for testing.
+DAT-REL-REQ7 restricts data samples providing OOD examples for testing.

 ## 2.2 Complete
 This desideratum considers the sampling strategy across the input domain and its subspaces.
 Suitable distributions and combinations of features are particularly important.
 Ashmore *et al.* (2021) refer to this as the external perspective on the data.